art-sparrow/kicks_corner_admin/README.md

 3. Navigate to the "Add Variant" page and add two variants of your choice i.e., Colors and Sizes.
 4. Click the "Add Product" button to see the added variants or options.

-The solution uses a Provider to manage the state of different variants of the "AddVariantWithoutOption".
-Here is an in-depth breakdown of the solution stored in the "test_provider.dart" file or "Add Variants" page which implements the first screenshot:
+The solution uses a Provider to manage the state of different variants of the "AddVariantWithoutOption" widget.
+Here is an in-depth breakdown of the solution stored in the "test_provider.dart" file or "Add Variant" page which implements the first screenshot:

 1. VariationProvider Class: